ergonautkb/ergonautkb.github.io/docs/switches/gateron-low-profile.md

 Currently, there are two major versions of the Gateron Low Profile switches - KS-27 and KS-33.

-There are slight differences between them in terms of raw specs, but KS-33 are far superior because they support way more keycap profiles than KS-27.
+There are slight differences between them in terms of raw specs, but KS-33 is far superior because they support way more keycap profiles than KS-27.

-These switches has some great features like:
+These switches have some great features like:
-* You can use springs from MX-style switches to alter weight of your Gateron Low Profile switch.
+* You can use springs from MX-style switches to alter the weight of your Gateron Low Profile switch.
 They are completely compatible.
-* All switches are consistently well-lubricated from factory.
+* All switches are consistently well-lubricated from the factory.

 ## Common specifications